shopsmart/clojure-navigation/README.md

 Clojure-navigation contains utilities for navigating data and/or code.
 For example:

 * Mount a data structure and navigate it with filesystem-like commands.
+Each appropriate command lists the first 20 rows of the current data structure.
+Data structure listings are automatically paged so you're less likely to blow up your REPL by inadvertently listing a huge data structure.
+At the same time, the current object pointed-to by the (pwd) is always available so you can map, mapcat, reduce, and grep the actual objects to your heart's content.

 ```clojure
     (mount data-structure)